ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ipccwg1ar6ch3.rst

    * y-max: set max of y-axis
    * header: title for each panel
    * title: name of region as part of filename
-   * label: set label as output in an extra file
+   * legend: set labels for optional output of a legend in an extra file

 #.
 Script ipcc_ar6/tsline_collect.ncl